-In compliance with the Paperwork Reduction Act (PRA) (44 U.S.C.
-3501 et seq.), this document announces that EPA is planning to submit a request to renew an existing approved Information Collection Request (ICR) to the Office of Management and Budget (OMB).
-This ICR is scheduled to expire on January 31, 2008.
+In compliance with the Paperwork Reduction Act (44 U.S.C.
+3501 et seq.), this notice announces that EPA is planning to submit the following continuing Information Collection Request (ICR) to the Office of Management and Budget (OMB): Detergent Gasoline (EPA ICR Number 1655.04, OMB Control Number 2060-0275, expiration date: 4-30-00).
 Before submitting the ICR to OMB for review and approval, EPA is soliciting comments on specific aspects of the proposed information collection as described below.

 FOR FURTHER INFORMATION CONTACT:

 James W. Caldwell, (202) 564-9303, fax:(202) 565-2085, email@example.com.End Further Info End Preamble Start Supplemental Information

 Affected entities: Entities potentially affected by this action are those who (1) manufacture gasoline, post-refinery component, or detergent additives, (2) blend detergent additives into gasoline or post-refinery component, or (3) transport or receive a detergent additive, gasoline, or post-refinery component.

 Title: Detergent Gasoline: Certification Requirements for Manufacturers of Detergent Additives; Requirements for Transferors and Transferees of Detergent Additives; Requirements for Blenders of Detergents into Gasoline or Post-refinery Component; Requirements for Manufacturers, Transferors, and Transferees of Gasoline or Post-refinery Component (40 CFR 80—Subpart G), EPA ICR Number 1655.04, OMB Control Number 2060-0275, expiration date: 4-30-00.